gitcnd/mpy_shell/README.md

 ## Notes

-* Micropython is only a single thread, so you can't background `&` things.
-* pipes are "faked" by sending output to temp files and running commands with redirection.
 * ENVironment variables come from, and write into, `settings.toml`
 * use ^C to exit back to the python repl \>>>